Skip to content

 • Dr Xavier Carbonell (Ramon Llull University, Barcelona, Spain)

-• Dr. Vasilis Stavropoulos (University of Athens, Greece)
+• Dr. Vasilis Stavropoulos (RMIT University, Australia)

 Sponsors or research and consultancy: